YashaBlendeer/VisualNovelGallery/README.md

-# Visual Novel Gallery
+# Visual Novel Tests

-	A visual novel directory where people can add their novels and share them with everyone, as well as rate other people's novels.
+A quizes visual novel directory where people can take quiz novel and earn points for completing quizs.

 ## Features

-- A scene editor for a visual novel

-- Scrolling through the scenes of the novel in the browser itself
+- Add / remove / edit questions on the novel, catalog, points from the admin

+- Passing the questions themselves

+- User registration

-- Publication of the novels
+- List of catalogs

-- List of the novels
+- List of users with high points

-- Sorting novels by likes or comments

-- Like, comment and adding novels to the "Watch later" list

 May be expanded.

 ## Tech  Stack

-**Client:** React, Bootstrap, SCSS, JS, HTML
+**Client:** JS

-**Server:** Node.JS, Express, MongoDB, ECMAScript
+**Server:** Node.JS, Express, MongoDB

 	May be expanded.